Kuroky360/angular-core-mechanism/README.md

 # angular-core-mechanism
-just a simple version of angular   demonstration
+A simple version of Angular

+rewrite a basic implementation of Angular to give you an idea of how it works.
+[Matthieu Lux video]